 Choosing Safe Cookware

-When picking up new cookware consumers often underestimate the potential negative health effects.
+When picking up new cookware, consumers often underestimate the potential negative health effects.
 There are some types of cookware available on the market, which may pose health risks if used regularly.
-To protect your body from exposure to harmful toxins, take safety into consideration, when investing in a new cookware set.
+To protect your body from exposure to harmful toxins, take safety into consideration when investing in a new cookware set.

-Best Materials for Producing Cookware
+The Safest Materials for Producing Cookware

 Safe Non-Stick Cookware